androuino/deeplearning4jui/README.md

 This is a UI test for trained model in DeepLearning4J Library.

 ## GETTING STARTED
-Assuming at least Java JDK 1.8 is installed already and you cloned or downloaded this reposority.
+Assuming at least Java JDK 1.8 and JavaFX Library are installed already and you cloned or downloaded this repository.

 ## Prerequisites
 This is a step by step process to get this code running:

-**First step.** Install VLC but this is optional if libavcodec.so is compatible with the version of Linux or Ubuntu machine and JavaFX Library.
+**First step.** Install VLC but this is optional if *libavcodec.so* is compatible with the version of Linux or Ubuntu machine and JavaFX Library.
 If not then go through this steps:
   > sudo aptitude

   > then search for vlc and install